italiangrid/voms/README.md

 By clicking on the home link in the main navbar one can reach his home page.

-#### The Administrator home page
 If the current client has administrator rights, he/she will be directed to the admins home page.
 User requests for membership and group/role assignments can be managed from this page, as shown in the image below.

 ![Alt text](https://wiki.italiangrid.it/twiki/pub/VOMS/VOMSAdminUserGuide/admin-home.png)

 An administrator that is also a VO user will have a link to his user home page in the upper right part of the page.

-#### The VO user home page

-The VO user home page shows information about the user membership.
+If the current client has not admin rights, the VO user home page shows information about the user membership.
 From this page, the user can request group membership and role assignment and update his personal information.
 The page also shows information about AUP acceptance records and an history record of user's requests.

 ![Alt text](https://wiki.italiangrid.it/twiki/pub/VOMS/VOMSAdminUserGuide/user-home.png)

-##### Requesting the addition of a new certificate to the membership

 VO members can request the addition of a new certificate to their membership by clicking on the "Request new certificate" button in the Certificates panel, as shown in the picture below: